DevSolar/pdclib/Readme.txt

 - #10 NULL redefinition warnings            (fixed)

 v0.5 - unreleased
-Implementations for parts of <stdio.h>.
+Implementations for <inttypes.h>, <errno.h>, and most parts of
+<stdio.h>.
 Still no locale / wide-char support.
 Enabled all GCC compiler warnings I could find, and fixed everything that threw a warning.
 (You see this, maintainers of Open Source software?
 No warnings whatsoever.
 Stop telling me it cannot be done.)
 Fixed all known bugs in the v0.4 release.